filecoin-project/specs/content/systems/filecoin_token/payment_channels/_index.md

 	SecretPreimage []byte
 	// (optional) Extra can be specified by `From` to add a verification method to the voucher Extra *ModVerifyParams
-	// Specifies which lane the Voucher merges into (will be created if does not exist) Lane uint64
+	// Specifies which lane the Voucher is added to (will be created if does not exist) Lane uint64
 	// Nonce is set by `From` to prevent redemption of stale vouchers on a lane Nonce uint64